fedora-infra/fmn/fmn/web/docs/about.rst

 a simple rule that can be applied to a fedmsg message.
 It can evaluate to ``True`` or ``False``.

 It has a name and a description.
-Some examples of filters are:
+Some examples of rules are:

 - "is a *bodhi* message"
 - "is a *wiki edit* message"